Disclosure: this page contains affiliate links. This means if you click on a link and make a purchase, we will receive an affiliate commission.

 I’m fairly happy with some of the successful retail avoidance moves I’ve made in the past:

 - Bought bike for $50 on Craigslist.
 Rode for 2 years then sold for $60.

 - Resold all home furniture for same price I paid for it.

 - Paid $50 for $100 gift certificate.
 Bought $200 winter jacket at Nordstrom Rack 50% off sale (net 75% off.)

 - Bought $800 worth of home supplies (bedding, cutlery, towels) for $80 at Macy’s clearance sale.

 Unlike on the TV shows where people use coupons to buy 1,327 bottles of Gatorade and a 14 year supply of toilet paper for $2, these purchases were actually practical.

 It is really exciting when you can make the retail system work for you.
 I use three main strategies.

-Craigslist is a great place to find slightly used items.
+Craigslist or Facebook Marketplace are great places to find slightly used items.
 Since depreciation does most of the price damage in the first few years, there are a ton of great quality items available for a fraction of the retail price.